 A daily experience for five weeks (48 sessions).
 There are morning and evening sessions; attend whichever works for you or both if you are determined to level up this summer!
 Going on vacation?
 Watch the videos afterwards.
-May discount price ($7 per session) ends May 31.
+Click here to sign up.

 You will experience the same “two conversations” method I use with my high school students: Each class session includes two conversations per day (one student-centered, the other a “Voices of others” presentation), scaffolded by Write & Discuss guided writing, with brand new musical transition activities and more.